mbethke/osm-fats/README.md

 Note that occasionally the installation may abort with an error similar to the following appearing on the VM's console:

-    Oct 29 09:54:50 in-target: Some packages could not be installed.
-This may mean that you have Oct 29 09:54:50 in-target: requested an impossible situation or if you are using the unstable Oct 29 09:54:50 in-target: distribution that some required packages have not yet been created Oct 29 09:54:50 in-target: or been moved out of Incoming.
+    in-target: Some packages could not be installed.
+This may mean that you have
+    in-target: requested an impossible situation or if you are using the unstable
+    in-target: distribution that some required packages have not yet been created
+    in-target: or been moved out of Incoming.
-    Oct 29 09:54:50 in-target: The following information may help to resolve the situation:
+    in-target: The following information may help to resolve the situation:
-    Oct 29 09:54:50 in-target:
+    in-target:
-    Oct 29 09:54:50 in-target: The following packages have unmet dependencies:
+    in-target: The following packages have unmet dependencies:
-    Oct 29 09:54:50 in-target:  linux-generic : Depends: linux-image-generic (= 4.15.0.68.70) but it is not going to be installed
+    in-target:  linux-generic : Depends: linux-image-generic (= 4.15.0.68.70) but it is not going to be installed

-    [...]
-    Oct 29 09:54:56 in-target: Setting up linux-headers-generic (4.15.0.68.70) ...^M
+    in-target: Setting up linux-headers-generic (4.15.0.68.70) ...^M
-    Oct 29 09:54:57 base-installer: error: exiting on error base-installer/kernel/failed-install
+    base-installer: error: exiting on error base-installer/kernel/failed-install
-    Oct 29 09:55:39 main-menu[3869]: WARNING **: Configuring 'bootstrap-base' failed with error code 1
-    Oct 29 09:55:39 main-menu[3869]: WARNING **: Menu item 'bootstrap-base' failed.
+    main-menu[3869]: WARNING **: Configuring 'bootstrap-base' failed with error code 1 main-menu[3869]: WARNING **: Menu item 'bootstrap-base' failed.

 This is not a problem of the installer but of inconsistent information on the Ubuntu mirrors.
 Simply wait for the mirror to fully synchronize and retry.

+## TODO

+* Add jobs for timely updates
+* Support more map styles
+* Vector tiles